georgia-tech-db/eva-labeling/README.md

 ## How it works

-1. This application helps fetch data from Label Studio server and add it to EVA.
+1. It first fetches <image, label> pairs from Label Studio server and loads them into the EVA database server.
-2. Then you use Label Studio ML Backend to run `EVA Query` Statements on you data. (e.g. Clustering, Object detection, Object Tracking)
+2. It then runs queries over the loaded data within the EVA database server (e.g., Image Classification Query, Object Detection Query)
-3. Returns the desired output to Label Studio
+3. Finally, it sends the query results (i.e., updated labels) back to the Label Studio server.

 ## Quickstart